Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

 Recall that the ultimate aim behind the current paper is to set up a framework in which it is easier to describe trivialisations of bundle 2-gerbes, for instance string structures, and in particular, geometric string structures.
 If we have a rigidification of a bundle 2-gerbe, and a trivialisation of the rigid 2-gerbe in the sense of Definition~\ref{def:vsb2g_triv}, we need to have a trivialisation of the original bundle 2-gerbe in the weak sense of \cite[Definition~11.1]{Ste}, recalled in Definition~\ref{def:bundle2gerbetriv} below.
-The full details of this are given in Construction~\ref{constr:associated_trivialisation}, but the rough idea goes as follow: the data of the rigid trivialisation of a rigid bundle 2-gerbe with bundle gerbe $\cE = (E,Z_1)$ on $Y^{[2]}$, where the rigid trivialisation involves the bundle gerbe $\cF = (F,Z_0)$ on $Y$, gives rise to a bundle gerbe morphism $\cE \to d_0^*\cF \otimes d_1^*\cF$ over $Y^{[2]}$.
+The full details of this are given in Construction~\ref{constr:associated_trivialisation}, but the rough idea goes as follows: the data of the rigid trivialisation of a rigid bundle 2-gerbe with bundle gerbe $\cE = (E,Z_1)$ on $Y^{[2]}$, where the rigid trivialisation involves the bundle gerbe $\cF = (F,Z_0)$ on $Y$, gives rise to a bundle gerbe morphism $\cE \to d_0^*\cF \otimes d_1^*\cF$ over $Y^{[2]}$.
 This morphism then gives a stable isomorphism, as required for the definition of trivialisation of a bundle 2-gerbe, and one checks (as in Construction~\ref{constr:associated_trivialisation}), that this satisfies the compatibility requirements according to Definition~\ref{def:bundle2gerbetriv}.

-Finally, rigidification is a very strong notion, and bundle 2-gerbes are weak objects, with a weak notion of equivalence, so a natural question to ask is whether every bundle 2-gerbe is at least \emph{stably isomorphic} to a rigidified bundle 2-gerbe.
+Finally, rigidification is a very strong notion, and bundle 2-gerbes are weak objects, with a weak notion of equivalence.
+It is not true that every bundle 2-gerbe has a rigidification, but a natural question to ask is whether every bundle 2-gerbe is at least \emph{stably isomorphic} to a rigidified bundle 2-gerbe.
 This turns out to be the case, as there is a model for the universal bundle 2-gerbe, using diffeological spaces, that has a rigidification.
 We will return to this construction in a sequel to this paper.